 Dogs For Senior Citizens

 We all know that dogs can make us happy and make us live longer.
 Because of that quite often you will see senior citizens that really enjoy having their dog and spending time caring for it.
-However I have seen more and more seniors that have gotten dogs that are not appropriate for them and their physical condition.
+However, I have seen more and more seniors than have gotten dogs that are not appropriate for them and their physical condition.